-In consideration for the provision of these services, the Manager receives a monthly management fee at the annual rate of 0.60%, plus applicable sales taxes, of the net asset value of the ETF's units, calculated and accrued daily and payable monthly in arrears.
+In consideration for the provision of these services, the Manager receives a monthly management fee at the annual rate of 0.40%, plus applicable sales taxes, of the net asset value of the ETF's units, calculated and accrued daily and payable monthly in arrears.
+The Sub-Advisor is compensated for its services out of the management fees without any further cost to the ETF.
 Any expenses of the ETF which are waived or absorbed by the Manager are paid out of the management fees received by the Manager.